-This document provides an example of using the hybrid access and hybrid addition solution to migrate resources from the classic network to a VPC network.
+This document provides an example of using the hybrid access and hybrid adding solution to migrate resources from the classic network to a VPC network.

 Before migrating, make sure that: